mjftw/transcript-sandbox/README.md

 ### Technical Details

-This route employs Phoenix Channels websocket for real-time bi-directional communication.
+This app employs Phoenix Channels websocket for real-time bi-directional communication.
 When the backend broadcasts messages, they are captured and promptly displayed on the frontend for all active participants in the chat room.